Voice of Stan Marsh; Eric Theodore Cartman; Herbert Garrison; Officer Barbrady; Terrance; Timmy; Ned Gerblanski; Satan; Randy Ma

 Ned's eyes are much bigger and closer together in the 70's then they are now.

-In the penultimate scene of the episode after Jimbo, Ned and the guys leave the studio, Ned is shown to be fully recovered from his comotose state.
+In the penultimate scene of the episode after Jimbo, Ned and the boys leave the studio, Ned is shown to be fully recovered from his comotose state.
 However, when the camera pans down and then back up, Ned is once again a vegetable!
 Looks like that one was put in on purpose to me

 Producer: Our ratings have gone up to twenty people.